Brain Age: Train Your Brain in Minutes a Day!: Gameplay

 Brain Age is designed to be played a little each day, similar to the Nintendogs titles and Animal Crossing: Wild World.
 The Nintendo DS is held on its side, with the touch screen on the right for right-handed people and the left for left-handed people.
 The game is entirely touch and voice-controlled – the player either writes the answer to the puzzle on the touch screen or speaks it into the microphone.
 Before the player can begin a Brain Age session, they must input information.
 First, players must confirm the date and select which hand they write with.
 The player then inputs their name and date of birth.

 At the end of all Brain Age Check puzzles, Training puzzles, Quick Play puzzles, and Sudoku puzzles, the player is shown how quickly they completed it, the player's speed (according to metaphors such as "bicycle speed" and "jet speed", the highest being "rocket speed"), and a tip for either improving the player's brain or a game-related tip.
 If the player's time or score in Brain Age Check or Training is high enough, it will appear on one or both of the Top Three.
 The Top Three shown is the player's own top three attempts at a puzzle, while they can also compare the top three with those of other saved players.
 The player's score is only counted on their first attempt at a puzzle each day.

-The player is also awarded stamps for each day they completes the puzzles.
-When enough is accumulated, the game unlocks certain features such as more puzzles in Training mode, Hard versions of these puzzles, and the ability to customize his or her own stamps.
+The player is also awarded stamps for each day they complete the puzzles.
+When enough is accumulated, the game unlocks certain features such as more puzzles in Training mode, Hard versions of these puzzles, and the ability to customize the player's own stamps.